Upgrading Charger Suspension With QA1

 For the tie rods and adjuster sleeves, we like to assemble them on the bench then install the complete unit.
 We thread each tie rod into the sleeve so about five threads are engaged, then install them to the spindle and center link.
 This will allow you to turn each adjuster sleeve the same amount until the steering knuckles are close to pointed forward.
 Install the respective castle nuts, torque to spec and install the cotter pins.

 The shocks can be installed next.
+By adding adjustable shocks to our Charger, we’ll be able to really dial in the handling.
+“We sent the QA1 double adjustable Stocker Star shocks, which feature individual knobs for compression adjustment and rebound adjustment.
+By adjusting each independently, these shocks give you a much more modern ride while allowing you to make fine-tuned adjustments as you see fit or for different track conditions,” stated Foley.
 They install just like the factory shocks do, lower control arm to shock tower.
 Make sure to keep the adjustment knobs on the shocks pointed toward the inside of the for easy access.
 Tighten the top shock mount so the rubber mount just starts to squeeze out past the washer.

 Overall, this installation is very easy to do without the engine in the car.
 It is doable with the engine installed, however, the difficulty increases substantially due to having to hang the engine from a hoist and deal with headers/exhaust along with any other things that may be in the way.
-The QA1 pieces are very nice pieces and should perform well out on the road once the alignment is dialed in which these parts allow you to have much more control over as opposed to the factory setup.
+The QA1 pieces are very nice pieces and enable better performance through more modern alignment settings as opposed to the factory setup.
+They should perform well on the road once the alignment is dialed in.
 Remember to find a GOOD alignment guy that will put the specs where they need to be vs what the factory specs are 0 to -1 degree on caster, ½ + on camber, and 1/8 on toe in, which are horrible for handling and radial tires.
 You want at a minimum of 2-3 degrees of positive caster, -½ to -1 degree on camber and toe in 1/16 – 1/8.
 The ride height MUST be set first.

 For more information or to order, hop on QA1.net or give them a call at (800) 721-7761